Members of the People Committee: Mikko Kuitunen (Chair), Mammu Kaario and Anne Leskelä.

 2. THE DUTIES OF THE COMMITTEE

-The remuneration committee has the following duties:
+The people committee has the following duties:

 - preparing matters related to the appointment of the managing director and other management and to review appropriate candidates for their successors;